StudentCV/TableSoccerCV/README.md

 Want to contribute?
 Great!

 The code itself is documented within the source code as much as possible.
-I'll also provide a short coding manual asop.
+I'll also provide a short coding manual asap.

 Feel free to add some great functionalities!